lukaskaplan/powermeter/README.md

 # powermeter

 This project is cheap solution for measuring of AC current on up to 16 phases.
-It is based on cheap chinese device labeled "HDHK", which has 16 inputs for measuring transformers.
+It is based on chinese device labeled "HDHK", which has 16 inputs for measuring transformers.

 This Device is powered by 12V DC power supply.
-Data are read via RS485 bus (modbus-rtu) which can is connected to PC by RS485/USB converter.
+Data are read via RS485 bus (modbus-rtu) which is connected to PC by RS485/USB converter.
 On the computer, there is running debian 10 with simple python script.
 Python script reds data from "HDHK" and sends them to remote InfluxDB.
 Then we can visualise them by Grafana.

 ![hdhk - chinese rs485 ampermeter](https://github.com/lukaskaplan/powermeter/blob/master/images/HDHK.jpg)

 # Connection diagram
 ![Connection diagram](https://github.com/lukaskaplan/powermeter/blob/master/powermeter.svg)

 # How to install it as a service
 You will need linux server with usb port